climateintelligence/smartduck-docs/book/sections/guide_buildservice.md

 Basically your existing code can be integrated by simply taking care of some rules:

 *    no hard coding of path to local data sources, since the building block should run on all kind of different servers
-*    encapsulating the processing steps in 'try' and 'exception' brackets with senseful log messages
+*    encapsulating the processing steps in `try` and `exception` brackets with senseful log messages

 Another point to think about when designing a process is the possibility of chaining processes together.
 The result of a process can be a final result or be used as an input for another process.
 Chaining processes is a common practice but depends on the user you are designing the service for.
 Technically, for the development of Services process chaining, here are a few summary points: